Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Preliminaries on Diffusion Models

 \section{Preliminaries on Diffusion Models}

-In this section, we start by reviewing the basics of diffusion models \citep{ddpm, song2020score, karras2022elucidating}, followed by several key techniques that will be used in our approach, such as Denoising Diffusion Implicit Models (DDIM) \cite{ddim} and its inversion \cite{null-textual-inversion}, T2I diffusion model, and classifier-free guidance \cite{cfg}.
+In this section, we start by reviewing the basics of diffusion models~\autocite{ddpm, song2020score, karras2022elucidating}, followed by several key techniques that will be used in our approach, such as Denoising Diffusion Implicit Models (DDIM)~\autocite{ddim} and its inversion~\autocite{null-textual-inversion}, T2I diffusion model, and classifier-free guidance~\autocite{cfg}.

 \paragraph{Basics of Diffusion Models.} In general, diffusion models consist of two processes: